 You need to make saving money as easy and automatic as possible.
 Otherwise, you’re not going to do it.
 The premise is straightforward: save a percentage of your income each month by diverting money directly into your savings account.
 That’s it!

 But how much should you save?
 And how exactly do you do this?
+Read on to find out.

 #1: Calculate Your Expenses

-Total how much you spend on necessities — rent, food, utilities, gas/transportation, phone bill, etc. Next, determine how much you spend on optional, “nice to have” items or activities — clothing, entertainment, travel, etc.
+Total how much you spend on necessities — rent, food, utilities, gas/transportation, phone bill, etc. Next, determine how much you spend on optional, “nice-to-have” items or activities — clothing, entertainment, travel, etc.

 #2 Find Your Net Monthly Income